CleverCloud/doc.clever-cloud.com/app-configuration/cc-conf.md

 Deployment configuration
 ============

 For every java or scala project using Maven, Ant or SBT, you need to write a small specific JSON file, copied at the root of your project.
+Make sure this file is called
+**cc_conf.json**

 This JSON is the configuration file that you will need for some deployments and builds.
 Here is the syntax:
 {% highlight javascript%}